RTO and RPO: Making It Simple

 RTO 4 | > 24 hours |

-Once a company devises its categories, each of the company’s key business processes are analyzed and placed into an RTO category and an RPO category.
+Once a company devises its categories, each of the its key business processes are analyzed and placed into an RTO category and an RPO category.
 These designations guide the subsequent development of the company’s recovery plans and strategies.

 Determining RTOs and RPOs

+After the categories are defined, the organization should perform a Business Impact Analysis.
 Making the best choices depends on factoring in information and insights commonly held across many different levels within the organization.

 Throughout this process, the BCM office has the job of educating others, facilitating the discussion, seeking consensus, and obtaining the necessary approvals.